montagestudio/firefly/README.md

 You can then access the server at http://local-aurora.montagestudio.com:2440/. local-aurora.montagestudio.com is an alias for localhost.

-### Refreshing the server

-!!
-Under Construction - the information in this section is outdated !!

-Run `npm run deploy`

-You will need to run this whenever you make changes to Firefly only.
-Changes to Filament do not need a server refresh, simply reload the page to see UI changes.

-This will restart the `login` and `project` servers, and stop all running containers so on the next request they will be restarted with the updated code.
-If either `login` or `project` fail to deploy the previous version will remain running and the last 20 lines of the error log will be output.

-### Containers

-!!
-Under Construction - the information in this section is outdated !!

-Run `npm run container-rm-all` to remove all containers from the project server.

-Run `npm run container-rebuild` if you make changes to the `Dockerfile`.
-This will rebuid the base container image.

 ### Debugging Node

 !!
 Under Construction - the information in this section is outdated !!